wri/cities-CCL-QAQC/README.md

 # Raster QA/QC Viewer

-This folder is a standalone Shiny app for browsing raster outputs stored in S3.
+This is a standalone Shiny app for browsing CCL_layers raster outputs stored in S3.
-It does not depend on the rest of the `cities-heat-resilient-infrastructure` repo once copied out as its own repository.
+It's intended to make QA/QC easier.

 ## What it does